TikTok Tips & Strategies

 • The Performance: This is a powerful one for performers.
 Share clips of you performing your art.
 This could be a song snippet at your keyboard, rehearsing a dance routine, or reading a piece of a poem out loud.

 • The Story: Share the story or inspiration behind a piece of work, a song lyric, or the message in your painting.
-It gives viewers a personal connection to your work, turning them from passive viewers to avid fans.
+It gives viewers a personal connection to your work, turning them from passive viewers into avid fans.

-• Audience Education & Interaction: Show your audience how to play a short version of a riff on guitar, explain what paintbrush you chose for a particular section of a painting, or use the "Stitch" feature to react to someone using your music in one of their videos.
+• Audience Education &, Interaction: Show your audience how to play a short version of a riff on guitar, explain what paintbrush you chose for a particular section of a painting, or use the "Stitch" feature to react to someone using your music in one of their videos.
 This type of content builds a community, not just a following.

 Ride Trends, Don’t Just Follow Them